Kerdek/MicroGC/README.md

 ## Setting and Getting Values

-A cell is a vector of fields.
+A `gc::cell` manages a vector of fields.
 A field has a value and a type.
 The type is used by the garbage collector to control cleanup.